n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.discord.md

 # Discord

-[Discord](https://discord.com/){:target="_blank" .external-link} node allows you to automate work in the Discord platform and integrate Discord with other applications. n8n has built-in support for a wide range of Discord features, which includes basic operations like sending messages in a Discord channel
+Discord node allows you to automate work in the Discord platform and integrate Discord with other applications. n8n has built-in support for a wide range of Discord features, which includes basic operations like sending messages in a Discord channel

 On this page, you'll find a list of operations the Discord node supports and links to more resources.